Pitch Us to Teach or Present

 What kinds of writing classes would be of interest?

 Within the categories of poetry, fiction, nonfiction, multi-genre, and the business of writing, we’re open to your ideas.
 We have the staple topics covered; what do you have that’s new and different?
-It might help to flip through our catalog to see what we’ve offered most recently.
+It might help to look at our upcoming classes to get an idea.
 Note that while we do offer longer classes, first-time applicants should pitch a single-session, two-hour class only.
 After you’ve worked with us, we may invite you to teach a multi-session class.

 How much do you pay?